 2. Improved mood and emotional balance

-One of the things that surprised me most about Dry January was how much more stable my mood became.
-When I used to drank, I’d often experience emotional highs and lows.
+One of the things that surprised me most about January without alcohol was how much more stable my mood became.
+When I used to drink, I’d often experience emotional highs and lows.
 The post-drink sluggishness or hangover would leave me irritable and exhausted.
 I also noticed how alcohol sometimes exacerbated feelings of sadness or frustration that I might have otherwise brushed off.
 It just felt like my emotions were married to the fluctuations of drinking.
+And seriously, you will get through Dry January mood swings.

 3. Increased self-esteem